Shaswat-Patra/vit_house_classifier/README.md

 🏠 House Type Classifier: Kutcha vs Pucca
-This project is a deep learning-based web application that classifies images of houses as Kutcha or Pucca.
-It leverages a trained deep learning model to perform image classification and is deployed as an interactive website for easy usage.
+# vit-house-classifier-S-B-
+This app is designed to assist in the identification and classification of rural housing types — specifically Kutcha and Pucca houses — from images.
+It aims to support initiatives in rural development, housing quality assessment, and public policy implementation, especially for organizations and government bodies working on affordable housing and infrastructure schemes.